Noise-Related Organizations

 American Public Health Association — Statements on environmental noise-pollution control

-Environmental Protection Agency (Washington, DC) — The branch of the U.S. government authorized to regulate noise, under subchapter IV of the 1970 Clean Air Act.
-This effort was led by the EPA’s Office of Noise Abatement and Control, until it was de-funded in the 1980s.
-Since then, and in contrast to other sources of air pollution, the EPA has abdicated its responsibility to enforce noise regulations in the U.S., although the Clean Air Act remains in force.
-See the EPA’s New England regional office below.
+Environmental Protection Agency (Washington, DC) — Federal entity authorized to regulate noise, under subchapter IV of the 1970 Clean Air Act.
+This effort was led by the EPA’s Office of Noise Abatement and Control, until Ronald Reagan de-funded it in 1980, much like Trump.
+Since then, and in contrast to its efforts to reduce other sources of air pollution, the EPA has abdicated its responsibility to enforce U.S. noise regulations, even though the Clean Air Act remains in force — and is being sued for doing so.
+See also the New England regional EPA office below.

 Noise Pollution Clearinghouse (Montpelier, VT)